bangjur/simple-chat-app/README.md

 You can customize the application by:
 - Changing the styles in the CSS section of index.html
 - Adding more features like private messaging, user avatars, or message timestamps
-- Implementing persistent storage for chat history
+- Implementing persistent storage for chat history (currently not persistent)